Table of Contents

 This option is only available for items that has support for attaching files (eg. array design, derived bioassay, etc.).
 This setting is used to resolve file references that doesn't include a complete absolute path.

 This parameter defines the method to use to find already existing items.
 The parameter can only be set to a set of item properties listed in the plug-in parameter dialog.
 The property selected by the user must be mapped to a column in the file.
-If it is not set there is obviously no way for the plug-in to identify if an item already exists.
+For example, if Name selected as identification method, a column mapping must be set for Name.
+If an annotation type method is selected (they are prefixed with [A]) a column mapping must be set for the Annotation ID parameter.

 Only look for existing items among the selected subtypes.
 If no subtype is selected all items are searched.
 If exactly one subtype is selected new items are automatically created with this subtype (unless it is overridden by specific subtype values in the import file).